cisagov/ScubaGear/Testing/docs/SetupFunctionalTestOrchestratorServicePrincipalAndAssociatedPermissions.md

 The permissions page should now show that admin consent was granted for each of the permissions
 ![image](https://github.com/cisagov/ScubaGear/assets/107076927/6065fcba-f3c3-4a37-944f-f19c4c7e0e7a)

-### Assigning user roles to the Scuba Functional Test Orchestrator application
+## Assigning user roles to the Scuba Functional Test Orchestrator application

 Some of the products also need an AAD user role assigned to the application in order for it to be able to update the tenant settings when executing the functional tests.

-#### Assign the following user roles to the "Scuba Functional Test Orchestrator" application using the AAD role assignments page.
-Note that these should be active assignments in tenants that include PIM.
+## Assign the following user roles to the "Scuba Functional Test Orchestrator" application using the AAD role assignments page.
+Note that these should be active assignments in tenants that include PIM

 - Exchange Administrator (for EXO and most of the Defender cmdlets except for the compliance ones)
 - Compliance Data Administrator (for Defender since it uses Purview compliance center cmdlets such as Set-DlpCompliancePolicy, Set-DlpComplianceRule, Set-ProtectionAlert)